-I adore the old world feel it has, with its cobbled lanes and charming jazz bars which come alive at night.
+I adore the old world feel it has, with its cobbled lanes and charming jazz bars that come alive at night.
 Staying here also means you have no excuse not to visit Charles Bridge in the evening once all the crowds have dispersed.

-It also offers panoramic views over Prague with its stunning open air terrace.
+It also offers panoramic views over Prague with its stunning open-air terrace.
 If you are after a budget option, then Hotel Bishop’s House is the perfect place to base yourself whilst in Prague.

 Another historical building which dates back to the 16th century and guests can even opt for a room in the tower.
 Bishop’s House rooms are spacious, clean and value for money.